WindWakerLink/Calendar/README.md

 This project right now includes:

 - An interface similar to the "cal" command
-- All weekdays are marked in red
-- The current day is also marked like the "cal" command
+- All weekdays are marked in red.
+Current day is also marked
-- The calendar supports CLI arguments
+- CLI arguments support
+- A calendar box so the calendar looks way cooler
-- You can set the month in the second argument (in lowercase) and the year in the third argument (up to 9999).
+- You can set the month in the second argument (in lowercase) and the year in the third argument (from 1000 to 9999).
-EXAMPLE: ./main july 23428
+EXAMPLE: ./main november 2029
 - If you don't pass any month or year as arguments, the calendar will use the current month and year
-- I decide to add a calendar box so the calendar loos way cooler (I have to finish it)

 ## NOTES